Meet the senior management team at Helping Hands

 Call us today to find out more about our home care services.

-Tim Lee, Chief Executive Officer
+Tim Lee, Chairman

 Helping Hands and a passion for supporting customers to remain in their own homes have both been an important part of Tim’s life since his mother, Mary Lee, founded the company almost 30 years ago.

-Today, Tim is CEO of Helping Hands.
+Today, Tim is Chairman of Helping Hands.
 “Over the years I’ve gained an understanding of all aspects of running a home care business and how to meet the expectations of our diverse range of customers,” he explained.
 “In the early days, during my time off from university studies, I would help out as a carer, by supporting our customers and also assist in the office answering telephone enquiries.
 Through this experience I am able to truly appreciate the difference our carers can make to the quality of life of our customers and their families.”

-In June 2018 and for the second year running, Tim won the Glassdoor Employees’ Choice Award as one of the country’s highest rated CEOs.
+During his time as CEO, Tim won the Glassdoor Employees’ Choice Award as one of the country’s highest rated CEOs.
 Based on employee reviews and ratings, he was recognised as the UK’s 32nd top-rated CEO with an approval rating of 92%.

 “During my career I have seen plenty of change in the social care industry, and in Helping Hands as a company, as we adapt our services to exceed the expectations of our customers,” he added.
 “I strongly believe that Helping Hands is in an enviable position, as one of the Top UK Home Care Companies, in being able to meet the wishes of those requiring care, and that is to remain in their own homes for as long as possible and to live the lives they choose.”